YPariset/RPG-JAVA-MASTER/README.md

 ----------

 ## Tips
-☝️ It's strongly advised to farm goblins in order to level up ✌️ Don't forget to buy some potions and heal yourself through inventory
+☝️ It's strongly advised to farm goblins in order to level up.

+✌️ Don't forget to buy some potions and heal yourself through inventory.